thecoshman/http/http.md

     identity file.

     Example output change:
-      Hosting "." on port 8000 TLS certificate from "$TEMP/http-P-Rust-http/tls/tls.p12"
-      and no authentication...
+      Hosting "." on port 8000 with TLS certificate from "$TEMP/http-P-Rust-http/tls/tls.p12" and no authentication...

   `http --path-auth /=Pirate`

     As in the first example, but require all clients to log in with the username "Pirate".

     Example output change:
-      Hosting "." on port 8000 without TLS and basic authentication under "/" using "Pirate" as username and no password...
+      Hosting "." on port 8000 without TLS and basic authentication...
+      Basic authentication credentials:
+      Path  Username  Password
+      /     Pirate

     On unauthed request:
       127.0.0.1:15141 requested to GET http://127.0.0.1:8005/ without authorisation